**As seen in The Observer**

 Smocked Ledger: Vintage ledger pages have been hand smocked using traditional 'English Smocking' techniques, on papers that have been machine stitched together.

-All handmade - what you order will be very similar, using the same papers, but may have slightly different placement, so never identical, therefore always unique.
+All handmade - what you order will be very similar, using the same papers, but may have slightly different placement, so never identical, always unique.

 Delivered in the UK in 7-10 days.
 Do get in touch if you need one quickly.